Addison Mizner: Boca Raton development

 In 1925 Addison Mizner embarked on his most ambitious project, what he called his "culminating achievement": the creation of a fabulous resort at Boca Raton.
 He claimed that it would offer more than Palm Beach, and was "undoubtedly the most tremendous land development project ever launched in the state of Florida."
 The city was incorporated in 1924 and immediately appointed him city planner.
 Boca Raton's original City Hall, which currently houses the city's Welcome Center and the Boca Raton History Museum, began as his project, though because of the bankruptcy of Mizner Industries he did not complete it, and it is more modest than he planned.

 He began by forming the Mizner Development Corporation, a syndicate of prominent investors including Rodman Wanamaker, Paris Singer, Irving Berlin, William Kissam Vanderbilt II, Elizabeth Arden, Jesse Livermore, Clarence H. Geist, and T. Coleman du Pont as chairman.
 In March the corporation quietly bought up 2 mi of ocean-front property with an overall total of over 1600 acre.
 On April 15, 1925, the syndicate announced this large development, labeled the "Venice of the Atlantic", which would feature a thousand-room hotel, two golf courses, a polo field, parks, and miles of paved and landscaped streets which included a 160 ft grand boulevard called El Camino Real.
 In an address before 100 salespeople, the architect declared:

 It is my plan to create a city that is direct and simple ...
 To leave out all that is ugly, to eliminate the unnecessary, and to give Florida and the nation a resort city as perfect as study and ideals can make it.

 On the first day of selling lots, May 14, 1925, $2 million was sold, with a further $2 million within the first month.
 There was a traffic jam in front of his Miami office.
 Mizner ran buses to Boca from Worth Avenue in Palm Beach, and also used seaplanes to transport potential buyers to the site.
 According to a typically exaggerated sales brochure, he had offices in "several cities in Florida", as well as New York, Philadelphia, Boston, Baltimore, Washington, D.C., and Savannah, Georgia.
 (The only sales offices were in Palm Beach, Miami, and his Administration Buildings in the future Boca Raton.)

-By the end of October over $25 million in lots had been sold (though in most cases not paid for).
+By the end of October more than $25 million in lots had been sold (though in most cases not paid for).
 Seeing that the large hotel would take a long time to build, Mizner immediately began work on a 100-room smaller hotel, the Ritz-Carlton Cloister Inn (now a wing of the Boca Raton Resort & Club).
-It was constructed in late 1925 and opened in early 1926, at a cost of $1,750,000.
+It was constructed during late 1925 and opened in early 1926, at a cost of $1,750,000.